-- VI.
-Guidelines for assigning MUEP students to .50 FTE appointments: - A. In general, .50 FTE TA positions for MUEP students are not favored by SGSUP due to the time commitment. - B. A student may be offered an additional .25 FTE if no other students are eligible or interested.
-If more than one student is interested in one available TA assignment, the guidelines above are followed.
-All things equal, we may consider the following to determine who receives the additional assignment: - 1.
-Faculty Preference/Support - 2.
-Expressed Financial Need (Submit Form) - 3.
-GPA - 4.
-Any Extenuating Circumstances - C. Students receiving .50 FTE (20 hours/week) should be assigned to a Session C class OR Session A & B courses.
+- C. Students receiving .50 FTE (20 hours/week) should be assigned to a Session C class OR Session A & B courses.
 Do not assign a student to a C and an A, for example.
-Also, do not assign a student to two Session A or Session B courses. - D. MUEP students with .50 FTE should work with the same faculty member for the entire sum of their weekly hours for the assigned session if at all possible. - VII.
+Also, do not assign a student to two Session A or Session B courses. - D. MUEP students with .50 FTE should work with the same faculty member for the entire sum of their weekly hours for the assigned session if possible. - VII.
 The total number of hours worked per week for the duration of the semester shall not exceed 10 (.25 FTE) or 20 (.50 FTE) regardless of which session(s) (A, B, or C) the TA is assigned to. - VIII.
 If a student does not sign and return their offer/appointment letter by the deadline stated on the letter, their assignment with be automatically withdrawn.
 This will be considered a voluntary forfeit of the position by the student.
 The position will then be immediately reassigned to another student. - IX.
 Students should regularly communicate with the graduate support team and MUEP Director when they have any questions about the status of their funding commitment or the prospect of being assigned a TA in the future. - X. TA supervisors may submit TA evaluations for MUEP students.
 The results will be sent and reviewed by the MUEP Director.
 At the MUEP Director's discretion, a student's past TA performance may impact the student's eligibility for future assignments when no active commitment is present.